izwicky/vanilla-js-blog/README.md

 # A Vanilla JS Blog (WIP)

-This project is about me practicing modern web development (CSS/SASS, Javascript and HTML).
+This project is about a simple blog using CSS/SASS, Javascript and HTML.
+No frameworks.
 Also to blog about it while building and sharing what I've learned.

 ## Stack and a brief explanation